coo990/solidity-project/README.md

 # solidity-project
-My First Solidity smart-contract to learn about blockchains.
+My first Solidity smart-contract to learn about blockchains.